What Is Full Backup? How Does It Work? - Qiling

 Full Backup vs. System Image: Which Is Better for you

-Data loss and information being lost in the shuffle is nothing new in today's world.
-Sometimes, it's alluded to hardware failure; other times, it can be accidental deletion, virus attack, or myriad other reasons that can plague a computer user.
+Data loss and information being lost in the shuffle is a common issue in today's world, often caused by hardware failure, accidental deletion, virus attacks, or other unforeseen reasons.

 what is full backup